react-navigation/react-navigation/packages/react-native-tab-view/README.md

 ### Use `lazy` and `renderLazyPlaceholder` props to render routes as needed

 The `lazy` option is disabled by default to provide a smoother tab switching experience, but you can enable it and provide a placeholder component for a better lazy loading experience.
 Enabling `lazy` can improve initial load performance by rendering routes only when they come into view.
 Refer the [prop reference](#lazy) for more details.

-### Use `removeClippedSubviews` to improve memory usage

-On Android, enabling `removeClippedSubviews` can improve memory usage.
-This option can also affect rendering performance negatively, so it is disabled by default.
-So make sure to test it when enabling it.
-Refer the [prop reference](#removeclippedsubviews) for more details.

 ## Contributing